meshcloud/meshcloud-docs/docs/meshcloud.project.md

 title: meshProject
 ---

-In order to use cloud computing resources, you have to create a meshProject.
-Within the meshProject, you can manage and scale the resources you use across all [meshPlatforms](meshcloud.platform-location.md) available to your [meshCustomer](meshcloud.customer.md).
+meshProjects are multi-cloud enabled projects that allow teams to manage and scale cloud resources across all [meshPlatforms](meshcloud.platform-location.md) made available to their [meshCustomer](meshcloud.customer.md).

 > Only users with the role [Customer Admin](meshcloud.customer.md#meshCustomer-roles) have access to the administrative functionality described in this section.